Cash on Cash Return Calculator

 What is Cash on Cash Return?

-The cash-on-cash return metric is a calculation of the amount of income an investor earns on an apartment property in comparison to the amount of cash invested.
+The cash-on-cash return metric is a calculation of the amount of income an investor earns on an apartment asset in comparison to the amount of cash invested.
 Cash on cash return is sometimes referred to as the equity dividend rate, and this calculation is used as a standard for assessing a possible apartment property investment.
 Generally speaking, when it comes to the cash on cash return metric, the figure is most impacted by the leverage of a given transaction, since leverage dictates the amount of upfront cash an investor is required to put down in order to enter into a commercial real estate investment (higher leverage meaning the investor can buy more with less money).

 Calculating Cash on Cash Return